Citation

 Chicago Style

-Chicago Style is a comprehensive writing and citation format used in history, literature, and the humanities.
-It offers two citation systems: Notes-Bibliography and Author-Date.
+Chicago Style is a comprehensive citation format used primarily in history, humanities, and professional publishing.
+It offers two systems: Notes-Bibliography and Author-Date.

 • History papers and research